binary-com/deriv-api-docs/docs/core-concepts/websocket/index.md

 Now that we've established where WebSockets should be used, let's see where it is best to avoid them.
 This will help you steer clear of unnecessary operational hassles.

-WebSocket shouldn’t be taken onboard when old data fetching is the need of the hour or need data only for one-time processing.
+WebSockets shouldn't be taken onboard when all that is needed is fetching old data or data that's to be processed only once.
 In these cases, using HTTP protocols is a wise choice.

 ## WebSocket vs HTTP